breakndream/hit_that/README.md

 - Before this project, I already had some experience in CSS and HTML but it was the first time for me to use Javascript.
 Javascript was like HTML or CSS but it was also like Java (typecasting) so I am curious how Javascript works specifically (its syntax, efficient procedural coding style).
 Also, I couldn’t update values for Life in HTML so I am curious if there’s another way to update Life.
 (I’ve heard that React is dynamic so I want to know how dynamical frontend software would work to implement features) Since we got codes from the codepath during this project, all the codes were efficient and concise.
 But when I did my personal project, I overused paddings and margins in CSS to visualize design.
 I thought that was inefficient so I wonder how real-world software engineers work to manage their codes efficiently.

 **4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)**
-- First, I would definitely implement a feature that prevents users starting guesses before the computer ends its pattern and debug what caused an error for adding a sound effect.
+- First, I would definitely implement a feature that prevents users starting guesses before the computer ends its pattern and debug what caused an error for adding a sound effect(the latter part, I could do it after debugging).
 - Second, I would work on the last optional feature, adding a ticking clock.
 - Third, I would like to generate a few arrays that would make a simple song (like twinkle little star), make a few options and let users choose which music they want to play.
 - Finally, I am not sure if I can do this, but it would be nice to change the design of the cursor to a xylophone mallet because that would be fun.